 Credit cards are one of the most flexible forms of financing available and, since they’re unsecured, they won’t put your home or other collateral at risk.
 At the same time, credit card debt can be notoriously expensive and can snowball quickly if you fall behind on payments.

 One of the most important decisions you’ll make about your new siding is what material you want to use.
-It’s best to pick the siding that will give your home the best look and enhance or maintain its value, as well as one that fits your installation and maintenance budget.
+It’s best to pick the siding that will give your home the best look and enhance or maintain its value, as well as one that follows your budget and any local rules or building codes.
 The total cost will be based on the price per square foot for both the siding you choose and the installation.

-Here are some of the most common types of siding, though there are many other options, as well:
+Here are a few of the most common types of siding, though the list is far from exhaustive.

 Vinyl siding

-Vinyl siding may range anywhere from $3 to $12 per square foot, with an additional average cost of $7.50 per square foot to install it, according to HomeAdvisor.
+Vinyl siding may range anywhere from $3 to $12 per square foot, with a total average cost of $6,369-$18,372, according to HomeAdvisor.
 Since this type of siding is made of polyvinyl chloride plastic, it’s not likely to rot, but does have the potential to crack as time goes on.

 Aluminum siding